jtourig/gostripes/README.md

-# gostripesR v0.4.1
+# gostripesR v0.4.1 (JT fork)

-Processing and quality control of STRIPE-seq FASTQ files.
+#### Processing and quality control of STRIPE-seq FASTQ files

+by Bob Policastro @rpolicastro, with contributions from JT @jtourig

 ## Preparing Required Software